Digital Economy Act 2017: Key IP Provisions

 There is also an increase in the possible sentence for infringing a performer’s ‘making available’ right.

-Repeal of section 73 CDPA, which currently provides a defence where copyright works are immediately retransmitted by cable in the jurisdiction that they are first broadcast.
+Repeal of section 73 CDPA, which currently provides a defence where copyright works are immediately retransmitted by cable in the jurisdiction that they are first broadcast from 31 July 2017.

 This provision has been under the spotlight for some time, in the light of the TVCatchup case.
 The ramifications of that case, and the repeal, are discussed in this briefing – in particular, it will be interesting to see if this opens up a new market for rights owners.